EVE

 What EVE changes in practice

-The opportunity is not just better validation.
-It is better commercial judgement at the point of capture.
+The gain is not better validation alone.
+It is better judgement at the point of capture.

 Quality signals